 Because of the cost of preparation of a case for trial at the Tax Court level this avenue is less desirable than settlement with appeals.
 However, if an individual or business missed an opportunity to take an appeal and has already received a Statutory Notice of Deficiency, appeal to the Tax Court will be needed.
 But the case then goes back to IRS appeals for settlement negotiations.

-Contact us if you would like to discuss your various options you have to appeal an adverse tax determination.
+Contact us if you would like to discuss the various options you have to appeal an adverse tax determination.

 What if I can’t pay the taxes assessed against me?

 Should there be a resulting tax obligation, there are a number of payment options available, ranging from suspension of collection on the basis of hardship, through installment and partial payment arrangements, to offers in compromise.
 We can assist with making repayment of all or a portion of your tax obligation as liable as possible.